pprasquier/prefy/README.md

         "value":"TheBloke/Mistral-7B-Instruct-v0.1-GGUF/mistral-7b-instruct-v0.1.Q2_K.gguf"
     }
 ```
-Since *1.Mistral.json* comes alphabetically after *0.DefaultLLM.json*, Pyprefs will use its content as the updated value for the settings *insights_rag_base_url* and *insights_rag_model_name*, while still maitaining the value for *insights_rag_temperature* defined in *0.DefaultLLM.json*.
+Since *1.Mistral.json* comes alphabetically after *0.DefaultLLM.json*, Prefy will use its content as the updated value for the settings *insights_rag_base_url* and *insights_rag_model_name*, while still maitaining the value for *insights_rag_temperature* defined in *0.DefaultLLM.json*.
 And by ignoring *1.Mistral.json* from the git sync, our developer guarantees that they will always be using their own version of the settings.

 ## Accessing the settings from the code
 In order to access the current value of the settings in your code, you need to instantiate a **PyPClass** object for each of your settings directories and then access them as values.